The 1827 Penny From Great Britain - Unique in the Australian Colonial Series

 I strongly believe that the verbal provenance of a coin is as good as the paper it's written on, and for many years the attribution of Australia (Tasmania specifically) as being the sole outlet for the entire mintage of the 1827 penny was not confirmed by empirical evidence.

 The reference most widely cited regarding this attribution is the website of the British numismatist Tony Clayton.
-No attribution there either, however this will provenance will probably remain unconfirmed until someone makes the time to visit the Royal Mint's archives to determine if any records remain in existence that are able to say either way what the distribution pattern for the 1827 penny was.
+No attribution there either, meaning this will provenance will probably remain unconfirmed until someone makes the time to visit the Royal Mint's archives to determine if any records remain in existence that can say either way what the distribution pattern for the 1827 penny was.

 Tasmania via the British West Indies?